Yoast-dist/wordpress-seo/readme.txt

 = 19.4 =
 Release Date: July 26th, 2022

 Enhancements:

 * Allows marking inside of Classic editor blocks in the Block/Gutenberg editor.
+* Enhances the Integrations page and relocates it in the Yoast SEO sidebar menu.
 * Improves Schema for archive pages by using the featured image of the first post as `primaryImageOfPage` and by removing `potentialAction`.
 * Improves Schema for attachment pages by setting the proper `primaryImage` attribute.
 * Improves the text analysis by adding curly (“”) and angular quotation marks («»).
 * Improves the text analysis by filtering out all versions of the ampersand (&).
 * Removes the date from the meta description for WooCommerce products.

+Bugfixes:

+* Fixes a bug where a notice was shown indicating that the Flesch reading ease score has moved from the readability analysis to the Insights for languages that do not have Flesch reading ease support.
+* Fixes a bug where an `Undefined index: SERVER_NAME` warning would be triggered in cronjobs or WP CLI commands.

 = 19.3 =
 Release Date: July 12th, 2022